 9. Include a Table of Contents

-• List the major sections and subsections with corresponding page numbers.
+- Specify the major sections and subsections and their respective page numbers.

 10. Highlight Key Findings